tlgimenes/GPUImageSweep/README.md

 Introduction
 ------------

-This coda is an Open{CV,CL,GL} implementation of the plan sweep algorithm.
+This code is an Open{CV,CL,GL} implementation of the plan sweep algorithm.
 For comparation purposes a cpu implementation showing a gray contrast intead of a 3D model was made.